Your idea can become a change

 While some believed that such a system was just a gimmick, it seems like other car manufacturers are starting to take notice and implement their gaming systems in their vehicles.
 Ford is the second car manufacturer to provide users with a built-in gaming rig in its F-150 Lightning pickup truck.

-When it comes to portable gaming solutions, gaming laptops come to mind.
+When it comes to portable gaming technology, gaming laptops come to mind.
 The problem?
 The devices have to sacrifice design and bulk for good cooling and raw power.
 When gaming laptops initially came out, they were heavy, and not easy to carry around.
 Compared to devices like the Macbook, they seemed like they did not belong in the same category.

 The reason behind this is processors and graphic performance units generate a lot of heat under stress.
 They need adequate cooling for the longevity of the devices.
 Until recently, it was exceedingly difficult to make laptops that were both small, as well as powerful.
 You would have to sacrifice one or the other.
-In 2022, gaming technology has reached a point where we see powerful laptops in 13 & 14-inch form factors that come close to rivalling their 17-inch counterparts, and even PC setups in some cases.
+In 2022, gaming technology has reached a point where we see powerful laptops in 13 & 14-inch form factors that come close to rivaling their 17-inch counterparts, and even PC setups in some cases.

 This is in large part due to the improvements made in processor and GPU efficiencies.
 More efficient parts emit less heat.
-Liquid metal technology and vapour chamber coolers also play a large part in keeping these smaller devices cool.
+Liquid metal technology and vapor chamber coolers also play a large part in keeping these smaller devices cool.
 They are significantly more effective at regulating the machine’s temperature than inbuilt fan systems.
 Companies like Razer, Asus, and Lenovo have several portable gaming laptops to choose from, with more on the way later this year.

 Graphic processing units have seen a stark increase in their efficiency and power in the last few years.
 Gaming displays have higher resolutions and lower latency than ever before.
 As a result, games have begun to look hyperrealistic.